How does the blue bin system work?

-Fresh Option is a vegetarian business, and has been since we opened in 2003.
-We are proud of our exciting selection of the best plant-based foods, as well as organic eggs and dairy for vegans, vegetarians and omnivores
+No. Fresh Option is a vegetarian business, and has been since we opened in 2003.

 Can I get a discount?

 Residential customers can order most items we sell by the case at a discount.
 Buy a case of 12 cans of diced tomatoes, or a big bag of flour, save money and have it delivered – win win!
-If you don’t see what you are looking for on our add-on grocery page just ask, we will be glad to order a case in for you or hunt it down if need be.
+If you don’t see what you’re looking for on our add-on grocery page just ask, we will be glad to order a case in for you or hunt it down if need be.
 Selling bulk is another way we can minimize packaging.

 How do Fresh Option’s prices compare to retail stores?

 Our prices average competitively to retail stores.
 Fresh Option does not add delivery fees to any order with a fresh box or that meets our $75 minimum for non-fresh box orders.
-So if you compare on price alone you need to add any handling, packing, delivery or other hidden fees from other organizations on to their posted prices to get the true picture.
+So if you compare on price alone you need to consider handling, packing, delivery and/or other hidden fees from other organizations on to their posted prices to get the true picture.

 How can you provide local food year-round in Manitoba?